Knowledge Hub

 If the Insolvency Service are not satisfied that you have answered all of their queries fully, or they don’t believe you have addressed issues of concern, they may make the decision to proceed with a claim against you.

-At this point they will notify you of their decision, and what period of disqualification they consider is appropriate.
-They will offer you the chance to accept a disqualification without issuing a claim against you.
-This is called a Disqualification Undertaking.
+At this point they will notify you of their decision, and specify the period of disqualification which they consider to be appropriate.
+They will offer you the chance to accept disqualification without issuing a claim against you.
+This is called a disqualification undertaking.

-If you have no defence to the claim made against you, then it may be worth you considering this option.
-Often the Insolvency Service will give you a slightly reduced period in return for early cooperation, and you won’t incur the legal costs of defending the claim – either your own or the Insolvency Service’s.
+If you have no defence to the claim made against you, then it may be worth considering this option.
+Often the Insolvency Service will give you a slightly reduced period in return for early co-operation, and you won’t incur the legal costs of defending the claim – either your own or those of the Insolvency Service.
 Once proceedings are issued, they will inevitably claim their costs from you, even if you settle the claim before it goes to trial.

 The claim is issued in court

-If you don’t agree an undertaking and haven’t persuaded them not to bring a claim against you, the insolvency Service will issue a claim against you in court.
-This will include all of the evidence they have against you so far to justify their decision to proceed.
-This will usually be at the court closest to the registered office of the company in the last 12 months before insolvency.
+If you don’t agree to a disqualification undertaking and haven’t persuaded them not to bring a claim, the Insolvency Service will issue a claim against you in court.
+This will include all of the evidence they have gathered against you so far to justify their decision to proceed.
+This will usually be at the court closest to the registered office of the company during the last 12 months prior to insolvency.

-If you ignore the claim, then at either the first or the second hearing, the Insolvency Service will ask the court to make the disqualification order against you.
-They will seek costs against you for their costs so far.
+If you ignore the claim then at either the first or second hearing, the Insolvency Service will ask the court to make a disqualification order against you.
+They will seek costs against you for their costs to date.

 Alternatively, you are entitled for the matter to go to a full trial, which will be heard by a specialist insolvency judge.